 The main focus of my blog is solo adventure travel.
 In all honesty, I’m a bit of a wimp when it comes to any activity with an element of risk, but life’s too short to pass up on interesting opportunities, and I’ve had no regrets.

-I became a taekwondo blackbelt at the age of 17, completed two marathons in my 20s and gained my divemaster certification in one of the world’s most challenging locations – Komodo – at the age of 32.
+I became a taekwondo blackbelt at the age of 17, completed two marathons in my 20s and gained my divemaster certification in one of the world’s most challenging locations – Komodo – in 2016.

 During my travels I’ve always been enticed by the idea of a challenge.
 Activities have included canyoning, bungy jumps, skydiving, piloting a stunt plane, white water rafting, jet packing, and hiking treacherous icy volcano footpaths.